ebonnal/flexible-memoization/README.md

 It is a subject in the *Observer Pattern* formed with `NotifiableMixin`: When a `MemoizedFunction` is created it notifies its `Cache` attribute and when it is *garbage collected*, it also informs it.
 This last notification is done in the `finalyze()` method that is the method that the *garbage collector* calls on each object just before it cleans them.
 This notification system allows caches to close themselves if needed, when no more memoized functions depends on them.

 ### 3.3.3.
 Provided implementation
-One can find built-in implementations of previous abstractions, in `com.enzobnl.flexiblememoization.memo.impl` and `com.enzobnl.flexiblememoization.cache.impl`.
+One can find built-in implementations of previous abstractions, in `com.bonnalenzo.flexiblememoization.memo.impl` and `com.bonnalenzo.flexiblememoization.cache.impl`.
 The next section will introduce them.

 #### 3.3.3.1.
 Memo
 `Memo` is the concrete implementation of the `Memoizer` trait.
 We have already encountered it in the *usage overview* section.